 To commemorate its 25th anniversary in 2019, Iniva is initiating an exciting partnership project working with three national museums and galleries in the UK, one each year over the next three years.
-Supported by Art Fund, an artist of African and/or Asian descent, British born or based will be commissioned to produce an outstanding new artwork.
+Supported by Arts Council England and Art Fund, an artist of African and/or Asian descent, British born or based will be commissioned to produce an outstanding new artwork.
 Each commission will be accessioned into one collection each year with the aim of better reflecting the breadth of contemporary British society.

 The project aims to transform curatorial practice around commissioning within major British art galleries and museums, supporting professional development opportunities.
 Alongside the commission will run an ambitious public engagement programme that aims to cultivate a new generation of young people and their families to be self-assured visitors to galleries and museums.